spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that data stored on the disk is near the total amount of disk space available.
 Best practices suggest staying under 90% of the available disk to avoid performance impacts, with more and more impact to performance as you get closer to 100% consumption of the disk space available.
 Some backup programs can report errors if attempting to back up data where more than 85% of the disk is consumed.

-**Resolving high Storage Usage %:** There are two options for resolving scenarios where the Managed Disk storage consumed is nearing the amount of storage provisioned for a Managed Disk.
+**Resolving High Storage Usage %:** There are two options for resolving scenarios where the Managed Disk storage consumed is nearing the amount of storage provisioned for a Managed Disk.
 Attempt to clean out data that is no longer used/relevant - this represents the zero-cost option.
 Examples include clearing out cache or temp data, clearing out the recycle bin, removing installers for applications that are no longer needed, etc.
 Increase the size of the Managed Disk – while this represents a larger cost, it leaves room for growth and provides additional storage space/performance.